bwinkel/cygrid/docs/install.rst

     python -m pip install .

-Again, consider the ``--user`` option or even better use a python distribution such as `Anaconda <https://www.continuum.io/downloads>`_ to avoid messing up the system-wide Python installation.
+Again, consider using virtual environments or even better use a python distribution such as `Anaconda <https://www.continuum.io/downloads>`_ to avoid messing up the system-wide Python installation.

 .. _windows_install: